Adaptive Pruning for Increased Robustness and Reduced Computational Overhead in Gaussian Process Accelerated Saddle Point Searches: Computational Methods

 \subsection{Optimal Transport GP}

-The robustness and computational scaling of GP-accelerated searches link directly to the metric used to define dissimilarity between molecular configurations.
-To address these challenges, we introduce the Optimal Transport Gaussian Process (OT-GP) framework, which employs a metric grounded in Optimal Transport (OT) theory.
-OT provides a powerful means to ``lift'' a simple geometric distance between points to a more sophisticated distance between entire distributions.
-We treat each molecular configuration as a discrete probability distribution of element-typed (``colored'') points in three-dimensional space.
-The distance between two such configurations then corresponds to the minimum ``work'' required to transport one arrangement of atoms to the other.
-This concept, formally the Wasserstein-1 distance, finds its computational analogue in the Earth Mover's Distance (EMD) \cite{solomonOptimalTransportDiscrete2020,khanWhenOptimalTransport2022}.
+The robustness and computational scaling of GP-accelerated searches link directly to the metric used to define dissimilarity between molecular configurations, \(D(\mathbf{x}_i, \mathbf{x}_j)\).
+Metrics that depend on fixed atom indices, such as the ``1D max log'' metric (Eq. \ref{eq:max1dlog}), lack invariance to the permutation of identical atoms.
+Even low-energy events, such as the rotations of a methyl group, may swap indices of two hydrogen atoms, resulting in a large, unphysical distance in this metric.
+To solve this, we ground our dissimilarity measure in Optimal Transport (OT) theory \cite{solomonOptimalTransportDiscrete2020,khanWhenOptimalTransport2022}.
+OT provides a deterministic prescription to ``lift'' a geometric distance between points into a distance between entire distributions of points.
+We treat each molecular configuration \(\mathbf{x}\) as a discrete distribution of element-typed (i.e., ``colored'') points in three-dimensional space.
+Conceptually, OT frames the distance calculation as a ``transport problem.''
+If we consider a configuration \(\mathbf{x}_i\) to be piles of ``mass'' (the atoms) and configuration \(\mathbf{x}_j\) as a set of ``holes'' into which the mass must be moved, then the cost of moving one unit of mass from a point \(\mathbf{r}_a\) to a point \(\mathbf{r}_b\) is the Euclidean distance \(\|\mathbf{r}_a - \mathbf{r}_b\|\).
+The Earth Mover's Distance (EMD), the computational analogue of the Wasserstein-1 distance, finds the ``transport plan'' that minimizes the total work, i.e., the (mass \(\times\) distance) summed over all movements.
+By enforcing coloring, we have that ``carbon'' masses only move to ``carbon'' holes, respecting chemical identity.
+More importantly, the EMD inherently solves the permutation problem as the optimal transport plan corresponds to the optimal matching between the two sets of atoms, automatically assigning atom 1 in \(\mathbf{x}_i\) to its ``correct'' counterpart in \(\mathbf{x}_j\), regardless of its index.
+This yields a physically meaningful distance that correctly identifies symmetrically equivalent configurations as identical.
+We leverage this robust, permutation-invariant metric in our Farthest Point Sampling (FPS) to select a truly diverse set of configurations for hyperparameter optimization.
 Figure \ref{fig:otgp} summarizes the key modifications to the algorithm workflow in this improved GP acceleration of saddle point searches.